 You can also rotate shifts around staff automatically by switching on the Rotate Shifts Each Week button located at the bottom right of the template window.
 When this is switched on, the different shift patterns will rotate through your team members each week.

 If you have 8 rows in your template, you have 8 possible shift patterns each week.
 This means that the shifts rotate on an 8 week cycle.
 I.e. the next time Employee A will work the same shifts they worked in Week 1 will be Week 9.

 You can assign employees to every line of your template, or leave your template part filled.
 Where a template is part filled, only the filled part will be added to the scheduler.

 If you can't view the screenshot clearly please zoom in!

 If you've built a rota in the Scheduler that you'd like to apply to another week, you can copy it across multiple weeks.
-In the Scheduler click Tools and then Copy Rota Across Multiple Weeks.
+In the Scheduler click Tools and then Copy Week.

-Choose the Location to copy, which employees to include, the weeks you want to copy the rota to, and the recurrence pattern.
+Choose the Location to copy, which employees to include and the week(s) you want to copy the rota to.